Master of Accounting (MAcc)

 - Are most of your graduate classes taught by full-time faculty?

-Yes, all of our courses are taught by full-time faculty.
-A high percentage of our faculty are academically qualified, which means they have the highest degree offered in their area of expertise.
-The few faculty members who are not academically qualified are professionally qualified and are regarded as experts in their respective field.
+Yes, most of our courses are taught by full-time faculty.
+The few part-time faculty members are regarded as experts in their respective field.

 - Are these programs designed for full-time or part-time students?